SvOlli/sorbus/doc/README_release.txt

 - Monitor Command Prompt: MCP
 - Apple 1

+For how to handle these cores, take a look at https://xayax.net/sorbus/

 In alpha state there also is a new native core.
 This core defines a new custom computer.
 This requires two binary images to be flashed as well, which are under heavy development: